The Sorcerer's Apprentice (Dukas)

 The Sorcerer's Apprentice (L'Apprenti sorcier) is a symphonic poem by the French composer Paul Dukas, completed in 1897.
-Subtitled "Scherzo after a ballad by Goethe", the piece was based on Johann Wolfgang von Goethe's 1797 poem of the same name.
+Subtitled "Scherzo after a ballad by Goethe", the piece was based on Johann Wolfgang von Goethe's 1797 poem named "Der Zauberlehrling".
 By far the most performed and recorded of Dukas' works, its notable appearance in the Walt Disney 1940 animated film Fantasia has led to the piece becoming widely known to audiences outside the classical concert hall.
-Its first performance was given in Paris on May 18, 1897.
-The composer himself was its conductor.
+The score was first published in 1897 by A. Durand & Fils.
+The premiere was given in Paris on May 18, 1897 by the Societe Nationale de Musique with the composer himself conducting.

 Analysis

 Description

 Inspired by the Goethe poem, Dukas's work is part of the larger Romantic genre of programmatic music, which composers like Franz Liszt, Claude Debussy, Jean Sibelius and Richard Strauss increasingly explored as an alternative to earlier symphonic forms.
 Unlike other tone poems, such as La mer by Debussy or Finlandia by Sibelius, Dukas's work is, like works such as Till Eulenspiegel's Merry Pranks by Strauss, descriptively programmatic, closely following the events described in the Goethe poem.
 It was customary, in fact, to publish the poem as part of the orchestral score.